Fate of entanglement in quadratic Markovian dissipative systems: Effect of the dissipation on the propagating modes of the Liouvillian

 When the translational symmetry is weakened (for example, becomes a two-site translation invariance), to preserve the block-diagonality one has to write the two-point function in quasimomentum space in terms of larger number $n$ of families of quasiparticles.
 In the unitary case, this is equivalent to require that we can rewrite the Hamiltonian in the thermodynamic limit $L\to \infty$ as~\cite{caceffo2024entangled}

 where the quasiparticles $\eta_j$ satisfy canonical commutation or anticommutation relations, and the velocities of the species are identified as $v_j(k)=\pm \epsilon_j'(k)$, where the sign, as discussed above, is the one obtained from the energy dispersion before folding the quasimomentum.
-It is natural to expect that the effect on this multiplet structure of a dissipation with at least the same spatial symmetry as the Hamiltonian should be simply to mix the $\eta_i, \eta_j^\dagger$ with fixed quasimomentum $k$.
-Thus, one should expect that the procedure to construct the quasiparticles presented here can be generalized to arbitrary multiplets.
+We expect that the effect on this multiplet structure of a dissipation with at least the same spatial symmetry as the Hamiltonian should be simply to mix the $\eta_i, \eta_j^\dagger$ with fixed quasimomentum $k$.
+Thus, one could expect that the procedure to construct the quasiparticles we presented can be generalized to arbitrary multiplets.

-\section{Hydrodynamic derivation of Eq. $(2)$ and Eq.~$(6)$}
+\section{Hydrodynamic derivation of Eq.~\eqref{eq:trace-hydro} and Eq.~\eqref{eq:trace-hydro-diss}}

-In this section, we give a more detailed justification of our conjectures~\eqref{eq:trace-hydro} and~\eqref{eq:trace-hydro-diss} in the main text, showing how they rely on the fact that quasiparticles obey canonical (anti)commutation relations, and on the hydrodynamic assumptions of independent mesoscopic cells and ballistic propagation of the correlations (cf. Fig.~\ref{fig:numdata} (c)).
-We also show that, for bosons, the way we construct the position-momentum correlator $\Gamma(x,k,t)$ associated to a multiplet (see Eq.~\eqref{eq:ptrans} in the main text) is the correct one, even though it does not correspond to the correlator of any set of Fourier-transformed position-momentum operators.
+In this Appendix, we give a more detailed justification of our conjectures~\eqref{eq:trace-hydro} and~\eqref{eq:trace-hydro-diss} in the main text.
+We show how they rely on the fact that quasiparticles obey canonical (anti)commutation relations, and on the hydrodynamic assumptions of independent mesoscopic cells and ballistic propagation of the correlations (cf. Fig.~\ref{fig:numdata} (c)).
+We also show that, for bosons, the way we construct the position-momentum correlator $\Gamma(x,k,t)$ associated to a multiplet (see Eq.~\eqref{eq:ptrans}) is the correct one, even though it does not correspond to the correlator of any set of Fourier-transformed position-momentum operators.
 In the following, it will be useful to employ the notation $m^{\oplus}$ to indicate a block-diagonal matrix with the proper number (depending on the context) of equal blocks $m$ on the diagonal.
 Moreover, with $m\sim n$ we mean that the matrices $m$ and $n$ are similar (thus, they have the same spectrum).